Get a DOT Number

 How Long Will It Take To Get a DOT Number?

-USDOT registration is instant if processed online - you'll get your USDOT number right away.
+USDOT registration is instant if processed online - you'll get your USDOT number immediately.
 Learn more about Starting a Trucking Company.
-Submitting an application by mail may take up to six weeks, however, applications that are incomplete or unreadable will be rejected and sent back without a USDOT number.
+Applying by mail may take up to six weeks.
+However, incomplete or unreadable applications will be rejected and sent back without a USDOT number.

 What Information Must I Have for Completing a DOT Number Filing?

-If you are ready to apply for your USDOT Number, make sure to the following information handy.
-Do you want to know CA Number?
-If you have any questions about these details, reach out to your Moving Authority Association compliance consultant for help.
+If you are ready to apply for your USDOT Number, make sure to have the following information handy.
+Do you want to know the CA Number?
+Contact your Moving Authority Association compliance consultant for help if you have any questions about these details.
 Do you want to know Dot Authority?
-The documents needed for application include:
+The documents needed for the application include the following:

 Company Operation Information